borrrden/Fido2Net/README.md

 # Fido2Net

 This is a set of .NET classes and bindings for wrapping the [libfido2](https://github.com/Yubico/libfido2) implementation.
-You must supply a compiled version of the library for use.
-Note that at the time of writing, there is not a good way to compile a shared library for Windows but for those interested I will explain how to add it.
+You must first build the native dependencies via the provided script (currently Windows only):  build_deps.ps1.

 ## Main API